 - DR REBECCA ROSS: Institute of Marine Research, Norway (predictive ecology, benthic ecology

 - PROFESSOR PAUL SNELGROVE: Census of Marine Life, Deep Ocean Stewardship Initiative (DOSI), Memorial University, Newfoundland & Labrador University, Canada (deep-sea benthic ecology)

 - DR PARIS STEFANOUDIS: Post Doctoral Researcher Nekton Oxford Deep Ocean Research Institute (benthic epifauna and infauna)

 - DR TRACEY SUTTON: Nova Southeastern, USA, Deep-Pelagic Conservation Working Group; Global Ocean Biodiversity Initiative (mesopelagic ecology)

 - DR MICHELLE TAYLOR: Essex University, UK (deep sea benthic ecology)

-- DR TOM THORNTON: University of Oxford, UK (anthropologist - indigenous ecological knowledge)
+- DR TOM THORNTON: University of Alaska South East, USA (anthropologist - indigenous ecological knowledge)